Wild Rice Stuffing (with Sausage and Mushrooms)

 I used brown Cremini mushrooms for this recipe, but regular white mushrooms would also be fine.

-- Mix the cooked wild rice and browned sausage in a bowl, then saute the onions and then the mushrooms.
+- Mix the cooked wild rice and browned sausage in a bowl.

-- Mix the cooked onions and mushrooms into the wild rice/sausage mixture, then add 1/2 cup stock and some chopped parsley, put it in a casserole dish and cover with the lid or foil.
+- Mix cooked onions and mushrooms into the wild rice/sausage mixture, then add 1/2 cup stock and some chopped parsley.

 - Bake 30 minutes, or until it’s piping hot and most of the stock has been absorbed.
-Serve hot

-Wild Rice with Sausage and Mushrooms
+Wild Rice Stuffing (with Sausage and Mushrooms)

 Ingredients